 - Sperm on fingers or objects.
 Similar to sperm on surfaces, the same goes for sperm on fingers or objects inserted into the vagina.
 If the sperm was still alive when it entered the vagina, then a risk of pregnancy could exist.

 These “what ifs” all have a common thread.
 Risk of a pregnancy can occur even without having direct intercourse with your partner.
 Sperm are designed with resiliency to “swim” or travel up into the vagina and find an egg to fertilize.
 At any point when semen comes into contact with your vagina or close to it, there’s a possibility of getting pregnant.
 And since there are many ways this can happen, prevention is key to reduce the risk of a pregnancy.
-While these “what ifs” scenarios rarely result in a pregnancy, the possibility still exists.
+While these “what if” scenarios rarely result in a pregnancy, the possibility still exists.
 Even with careful use of protection a pregnancy can still occur.
-Learn more information and additional “what ifs” at “Can I Get Pregnant If … ?” on Avenue Women’s Center.
+Learn more information and additional “what ifs” at the “Can I Get Pregnant If … ?” page on Avenue’s website.

 You might have many more questions and concerns if you think you could be pregnant.
 At Avenue Women’s Center, we understand the wonder of “what ifs” when it comes to the possibility of a pregnancy.
 Stop wondering “what if” and come into any of our Chicagoland locations for a free pregnancy test.
-We offer accurate results you can trust just 10 days after conception.
+We offer accurate results you can trust.
 Reach out to us today to set up your free appointment and get the personalized support to address your pregnancy “what if” questions!